crajcan/the_rust_programming_language/notes.md

     }
 ```

-`TcpListener.bind` creates a new instance of `TcpListener`. `listener.incoming` returns an iterator of `Result<TcpStream, Error>`s.
-A `TcpStream` reperesnets an open connection between the client and the server, ie. the entire request response cycle where the client connects to the server, the server generates a response and closes the connection. `TcpStream` will both read from itself to see what the client sent and allow us to write a response to it.
+`TcpListener#bind` creates a new instance of `TcpListener`. `listener#incoming` returns an iterator of `Result<TcpStream, Error>`s.
+A `TcpStream` reperesents an open connection between the client and the server, ie. the entire request response cycle where the client connects to the server, the server generates a response and closes the connection. `TcpStream` will both read from itself to see what the client sent and allow us to write a response to it.

 Note that we are iterating over connection attempts (`Result<TcpStream, Error>`) not actual connections, so we could receive errors if connections are not successful due to OS conditions.